-A summary of semi-annual sampling for total nitrogen, ammonia, and nitrate from 1997 - 2021 is presented in Table 1-4.
-The complete suite of semi-annual sampling and compliance testing requirements is included in Appendix C.
+A summary of semi-annual sampling for total nitrogen, ammonia, and nitrate from 1997 - 2022 is presented in Table 1-4.
+The complete suite of semi-annual sampling and compliance testing requirements are included in Appendix C. It is noted that the September sampling event did not test the following parameters: